MystenLabs/sui/doc/src/wallet.md

 and object data belonging to the account.

 #### Key management
-The key pairs are stored in `wallet.key`, however, it is not secure and shouldn't be used in a production environment.
+The key pairs are stored in `wallet.key`.
+However, this is not secure and shouldn't be used in a production environment.
 We have plans to implement more secure key management and support hardware signing in a future release.